Literary-Insights/blog/src/content/blog/The Art of Noticing_ 131 Ways to Spark Creativity, Find Inspiration, and Discover Joy in the Everyday - Rob Walker;.txt-1.md

 ---
-title: The Art of Noticing_ 131 Ways to Spark Creativity, Find Inspiration, and Discover Joy in the Everyday - Rob Walker;
+title: The Art of Noticing 131 Ways to Spark Creativity, Find Inspiration, and Discover Joy in the Everyday - Rob Walker;
-slug: the-art-of-noticing_-131-ways-to-spark-creativity-find-inspiration-and-discover-joy-in-the-everyday-rob-walker-
+slug: the-art-of-noticing-131-ways-to-spark-creativity-find-inspiration-and-discover-joy-in-the-everyday-rob-walker-
 tags:
   - book-summary
 excerpt: ""